5 Examples Of Company Culture Worth Getting Envious Over

 Take Note.
 5 Incredible Examples Of Company Culture To Get Inspiration From.

 You can't buy culture.
 You have to painstakingly build one.

 Now, these organizations seem to have taken these words to their hearts:

 1. Zappos (Values Creativity)

-Before developing their now famous culture book, Zappos CEO Tony Hsieh sent a company-wide email asking employees to identify the company’s top 10 core values.
+Before developing their now-famous culture book, Zappos CEO Tony Hsieh sent a company-wide email asking employees to identify its top 10 core values.

 The employees didn't disappoint.
 Every employee at Zappos had a say on what they think made Zappos- well- Zappos.
 These selected 10 core values were more than a list to be printed on the company brochure.

-In addition to being on the Zappos website and walls, these core values were splashed across t-shirts, mugs, social media and even on vans that pick up guest and clients visiting the company.
+In addition to being on the Zappos website and walls, these core values were splashed across t-shirts, mugs, social media, and even on vans that pick up guests and clients visiting the company.

-While it might be difficult to cover every aspect of Zappos’s incredible corporate culture, here are some examples of it:
+While it might be hard to cover every aspect of Zappos's incredible corporate culture, here are some examples of it:

-- Zappos places a lot of significance to it’s hiring process.
+- Zappos places a lot of significance on its hiring process.
 The onboarding process lasts up to 4 weeks.
-It is so selective in hiring the right people that after one month Zappos pays their new hires $2000 to leave if they want to.
+It is so selective in hiring the right people that after one month, Zappos pays their new hires $2000 to leave if they want to.